jpratt-mru/adventures-in-autograding/README.md

 - [an overview](overview.md)
 - [how things look like from a student's viewpoint](sample-student-run.md)
 - [what work](instructor-work.md) does the instructor have to do?
+- [a checklist](the-checklist.md) to follow when creating an assessment

 ## Code and tools needed to play along